Buyancy/r-gen/README.md

 pub enum Value {
     Boolean(bool),
     Integer(i64),
-    Real(f64)
+    Real(f64),
+    Vector(Vec<Value>)
 }
 ```
 The variant of the enum that is returned from sampling depends on the distribution being sampled.

 ---

 This framework is in EARLY stages of development.
-It is not even on crates.io yet.
 Everything is subject to change.
-That said, contributions are welcome and you can feel free to use the code however you like.